ZhuJiwei111/SPACE/README.md

 ## Downstream Tasks

 We provide code for reproducing downstream tasks in the folder `experiments\`.
+This requires ensuring your downstream task data is stored in the `datasets\` directory.

-For example, to reproduce NT benchmark's results, you can follow these commands:
+For example, to reproduce NT benchmark's results:

+1. Place the NT dataset in `datasets\NT\`
+2. Run the following commands:
 ```
 bash experiments/NT/expr_NT.sh
 ```